HOW TO ROAD TRIP CROATIA + TRAVEL TIPS

 So, here is the perfect Croatia road trip itinerary (skip whatever you want or add other places).
 If you only have 7-day in Croatia, check out my one-week itinerary.

-Start (or end) your road trip in Croatia in Zagreb, the capital of the country.
+Start (or end) your trip in Zagreb, the capital of the country.
+However, if you have at least 10 days, skip it.

 Located more inland than other popular cities in Croatia, Zagreb still has a lot to offer and should not be overlooked.
 It is, however, a little more challenging to reach because it is located in the north, close to the Slovenian border.

-Some places that you will want to visit are the Cathedral, the Museum of Broken Relationships, shopping at Dollar Market, seeing St. Mark’s Church, eating at Tkalciceva Street, and walking through the cemetery of Mirogoj, which is just outside of Zagreb’s city center.
+You will want to visit some places: the Cathedral, the Museum of Broken Relationships, shopping at Dollar Market, seeing St. Mark’s Church, eating at Tkalciceva Street, and walking through the cemetery of Mirogoj which is just outside of Zagreb’s city center.

 Where to stay in Zagreb: